RinteRface/shinyMobile/index.md

 }
 ```

 Be sure to replace the `start_url` with your own url.
-Add also a custom name, even though this can be modified later when adding the PWA to your IOS apps. shinyMobile has an helper to create the manifest, that is
+Also, add a custom name, even though this can be modified later when adding the PWA to your IOS apps. shinyMobile has an helper to create the manifest, that is
 `create_manifest`.
-However, it does not generate any icon nor splashscreens.
-Fortunately, there are tools
-such as [appsco](https://appsco.pe/developer/splash-screens) and [app-manifest](https://app-manifest.firebaseapp.com), to create
+FInally, there are tools such as [appsco](https://appsco.pe/developer/splash-screens) and [app-manifest](https://app-manifest.firebaseapp.com), to create
-those files.
+those custom icons and splash screens, if you need to.

 ### Add the PWA to your desktop Apps

-Go to the url of your app.
+Copy the url of your app in your mobile web browser (iOS: Safari and Andoid: Chrome).
 In this example this is: https://dgranjon.shinyapps.io/miniUI2Demo/.
-It opens like a classic web app.
+It opens like a classic web app, with top and bottom ugly navigation bars.

 - Select the share button located in the bottom bar of your Iphone/Ipad.
+For Android,
+you may do something similar.
+Importantly, Chrome for iOS does not support this feature, that's why I recommend using Safari.
 - Click on "Add to Home Screen"
 - Choose a relevant name and click on OK.
-- The app will be added to your IOS Apps.
+- The app will be added to your IOS/Android Apps.
 In case you want custom icons, replace the content of the www folder with your own.

 <div class="row">
 <div class="card">